Fady-Esam/news-app/README.md

 ## ✨ Features

-- 📰 Explore detailed news stories across multiple categories
+- 📰 Browse and explore news articles across multiple categories
-- 💼 Business news updates
+- 📖 View detailed news items including title, description, author, and publication date
+- 💼 Stay updated with the latest in business
-- ⚽ Sports coverage
+- ⚽ Follow trending sports stories and match updates
-- 🎬 Entertainment highlights
+- 🎬 Discover entertainment and celebrity highlights
-- 🏥 Health insights
+- 🏥 Get health news and wellness insights
-- 🔬 Science breakthroughs
+- 🔬 Learn about the latest science discoveries and breakthroughs
-- 💻 Technology trends
+- 💻 Keep up with evolving technology trends
-- 🌗 Light/Dark theme switching for comfortable reading
+- 🌗 Switch between light and dark themes for optimal reading comfort

 ---